Update: Check out our Continuous Globalization Resource Page for more information.

 In discussions around Continuous Globalization with localization managers, I am frequently asked if I intend to replace translation management systems.
 The answer is no. Continuous Globalization works even better when the two are connected.

-I’ll be leading a webinar on August 27th that will detail what Continuous Globalization looks like with examples.
-I hope you can join us.
+I’ll led a webinar on Continuous Globalization looks like with examples.